Corporate Governance Statement

 Gottfried Weippert

-The main purpose of the Committees is to prepare the topics to be discussed by the Supervisory Board in its entirety and the corresponding draft resolutions.
-The Supervisory Board continuously monitors the Management Board in its management of the company’s business and advises it on basic questions of business policy, strategic orientation and significant projects.
-The Supervisory Board performs an annual internal self-assessment, which is prepared and updated with external assistance.
-The results are discussed on the Supervisory Board and improvements implemented promptly.
+The main purpose of the committees is to prepare the topics to be discussed by the Supervisory Board in its entirety and the corresponding documents setting out the wording of the proposed resolutions.
+The Supervisory Board continuously monitors the Executive Board in its management of the company’s business and advises it on basic questions of business policy, strategic orientation and significant projects.

-Together with the Management Board, the Supervisory Board laid the foundations for long-term succession planning.
+Together with the Executive Board, the Supervisory Board laid the foundations for long-term succession planning.
 The personnel development programme established at Koenig & Bauer is a modular system for the Group-wide advancement of employees that defines target-oriented methods for the various hierarchical levels.
 All personnel development initiatives have an international focus and incorporate all Group companies as well as the global sales and service units.
 Development assessments are used to appraise executives and junior staff externally.
-This is followed by an internal process in which the immediate line managers draw up competence profiles based on the results gained.
+This is followed by an internal process in which the immediate line managers draw up competence profiles on the basis of the results gained.
 In an ensuing step, the managing directors and department heads evaluate the executives and junior staff from their business units in calibration workshops to gain a neutral view.
 A comprehensive competence matrix is available in a database for the group undergoing assessment.
-Within this group, high potentials are identified in the subsequent coordination rounds for each business unit attended by members of the Management Board and executive staff based on criteria such as age, language skills, international profile, leadership capabilities, expertise (technical/commercial skills), career background, mobility/willingness to change and skills/potential.
+Within this group, high potentials are identified in the subsequent coordination rounds for each business unit attended by members of the Executive Board and executive staff on the basis of criteria such as age, language skills, international profile, leadership capabilities, expertise (technical/commercial skills), career background, mobility/willingness to change and skills/potential.
 Thereupon, individual development plans with further training measures are drawn up.
 The goal is to fill management positions from the company’s own ranks in order to strengthen its attractiveness as an employer through systematic career development.
 Moreover, systematic talent management addresses the expectations of career-oriented high performers and thus also helps the company to retain qualified employees.

 The Koenig & Bauer Academy and the Koenig & Bauer Campus have provided the Group with the framework and tools for in-company personnel development and training.
 All in all, the measures and initiatives outlined above promote a global leadership and learning culture to overcome the challenges of transformation.

-The age limit for the members of the Management Board and the Supervisory Board is specified in the company’s Articles of Association as follows: Appointees to the Management Board may be no older than 65 years as of the date of appointment, although an exception of up to 67 years is also possible.
-Only persons who have not yet reached the age of 67 at the time they are elected may be nominated for election to the Supervisory Board.
+The age limit for the members of the Executive Board and the Supervisory Board is specified in the company’s Articles of Association as follows: Appointees to the Executive Board may be no older than 65 years as of the date of appointment, although an exception of up to 67 years is also possible.

-The Supervisory Board has anchored the promotion of women in the Management Board’s personnel objectives (“Level Playing Field”).
-The Supervisory Board and the Management Board attach importance not only to increasing the number of women in management positions and strengthening their status, but also to raising the number of female employees in the company and in the Koenig & Bauer Group as a whole.
-The target ratio is 30% for the first level below the Management Board and 11% for the second level below the Management Board.
-At the end of 2023, the proportion of women at the first and second management levels below the Management Board stood at 33.3% (previous year: 33.3%) and 13.8% (previous year: 11.1%), respectively.
+The Supervisory Board has anchored the promotion of women in the Executive Board’s personnel objectives (“Level Playing Field”).
+The Supervisory Board and the Executive Board attach importance not only to increasing the number of women in management positions and strengthening their status, but also to raising the number of female employees in the company and in the Koenig & Bauer Group as a whole.
+The target ratio is 30% for the first level below the Executive Board and 11% for the second level below the Executive Board.

 Koenig & Bauer attaches particular importance to the diversity of its workforce in terms of ethnicity, age and religion as well as world view, experience and qualifications.
 People with mobile disabilities also have a place in the regular workforce.
 As with many other mechanical engineering companies, Koenig & Bauer has a relatively small proportion of women (15.0%) employed in the Group compared with other sectors, although there was an improvement over the previous year (14.8%).
 Various measures, such as the analysis of recruiting activities, the expansion of mentoring programmes, “Girls Day”, the expansion of holiday child-care services and more flexible working hours to balance family and work are being offered and enhanced.
-We also want to increase the proportion of women in management positions with special training and female mentoring programmes.
-In a programme carried out with the Bavarian Metalworkers’ Association (bayme), we are encouraging skilled female employees with development potential to take on management tasks.

 Objectives regarding the composition (skills profile and diversity policy) of the Supervisory Board and the progress made in implementing these in the past year